neos/rector/docs/rules_overview.md

 use Rector\Config\RectorConfig;

 return static function (RectorConfig $rectorConfig): void {
+    $containerConfigurator->extension('rectorConfig', [
+        [
+            'class' => FusionNodePropertyPathToWarningCommentRector::class,
-    $rectorConfig->ruleWithConfiguration(FusionNodePropertyPathToWarningCommentRector::class, [
+            'configuration' => [
                 new FusionNodePropertyPathToWarningComment('removed', 'Line %LINE: !! node.removed - the new CR *never* returns removed nodes; so you can simplify your code and just assume removed == FALSE in all scenarios.'), new FusionNodePropertyPathToWarningComment('hiddenBeforeDateTime', 'Line %LINE: !! node.hiddenBeforeDateTime is not supported by the new CR.
 Timed publishing will be implemented not on the read model, but by dispatching commands at a given time.'), new FusionNodePropertyPathToWarningComment('hiddenAfterDateTime', 'Line %LINE: !! node.hiddenAfterDateTime is not supported by the new CR.
-Timed publishing will be implemented not on the read model, but by dispatching commands at a given time.'), new FusionNodePropertyPathToWarningComment('foo.bar', 'Line %LINE: !! node.foo.bar is not supported anymore.'), ]);
+Timed publishing will be implemented not on the read model, but by dispatching commands at a given time.'), new FusionNodePropertyPathToWarningComment('foo.bar', 'Line %LINE: !! node.foo.bar is not supported anymore.'), ],
+        ],
+    ]);
 };
 ```